 1968 BMW 2002 E10

 The BMW New Class was a line of compact sedans launched with the 1962 1500.
 The four-cylinder BMW M10 engine used in these cars grew over the years from 1.5 to 1.6, 1.8, and 2.0 L with the names changing to reflect this.
-You can find more visual details of the 1968 BMW 2002 gallery by scrolling up.

 The New Class models featured a fully independent suspension with MacPherson struts in front and front disc brakes.